snportela/cafe-order-app/README.md

 <h2 id="about">📌 About</h2>

 <p>
   With this app, the customers of "Sasha's Coffee Shop", would be able to see the stablishment's menu and place their order through their devices.
-Here are some screenshots of the app:
 </p>

 Visit the [Sasha's Coffee Shop](https://sasha-coffee-shop.pages.dev/) website.